Ask about

 - Daily cleanup expectations

-Color matters, but interior projects usually succeed or fail on patch quality, sheen selection, dust control, occupied-home planning, and whether trim details are spelled out clearly.
+Interior projects succeed or fail on patch quality, sheen selection, dust control, occupied-home planning, and whether trim details are spelled out — not just on color choice.

 Ask early whether the painter expects simple touch-up, full wall coverage, ceiling repaint, trim repaint, or all of the above.
 Those are different labor paths and should not be blurred together in a vague estimate.